KishoreVB70/Sage-Sample/readme.md

     bool open;
 ```
 - Let's look at all the variables we will be going through
-- Firstly we have the random number itself, it is in uint32 because the randomness contract returns us a uint32
-- Then we have the `entryAmount` so that the players can know the amount
+- Firstly we have the `entryAmount` so that the players can know the amount
 - To give more information we have the last winner amount and the lottery Id
 - We have the `latestRandomizingBlock` which is the block where we called the randomness function
 - Coming to the address, we have: